nre-learning/nrelabs-curriculum/lessons/git-version-control/stage5/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="switchToTab('remote')">Go to "remote"</button>

+**IMPORTANT** - if you see a "Sign In" button on the top right of the screen, you'll want to first sign in with the username `jane` and the password `Password1!` in order to finish this lab.

 Click "Explore" at the top of the page.
 You'll see the repository we created in the previous exercise, but you'll also see one we haven't explored yet:

 <div style="text-align:center;margin-top:30px;"><img style="max-width: 70%;" class="full" src="https://raw.githubusercontent.com/nre-learning/nrelabs-curriculum/git-stage-5/lessons/git-version-control/stage5/images/repositories.png"></div>